mnz1988/stable-diffusion-guide/README.md

 That's it, that's the end of this guide for now.
 Thank you for reading.
 If you want to correct me or contribute to the guide you can open an issue or pull request and I'll take a look soon.

-I have [a separate repo that aggregates vtuber Loras among other things, specially Hololive](https://huggingface.co/hollowstrawberry/holotard).
+I have [a separate repo that aggregates vtuber Loras, specially Hololive](https://huggingface.co/hollowstrawberry/holotard).
 If you're interested in that.

 Cheers.